-(i) in cash, or by check payable and acceptable to Company;

-(ii) with the consent of the Committee, by tendering to Company Units owned by the person exercising the Option for more than six (6) months having an aggregate Fair Market Value as of the date of exercise that is not greater than the full exercise price for the Units with respect to which the Option is being exercised and by paying any remaining amount of the Exercise Price (and any required withholding taxes) as provided in (i) above; or

-(iii) with the consent of the Committee and compliance with such instructions as the Committee may specify, by delivering to Company and to a broker a properly executed exercise notice and irrevocable instructions to such broker to deliver to Company cash or a check payable and acceptable to Company to pay the exercise price and any applicable withholding taxes.
+- (1) in cash, or by check payable and acceptable to Company; - (2) with the consent of the Committee, by tendering to Company Units owned by the person exercising the Option for more than six (6) months having an aggregate Fair Market Value as of the date of exercise that is not greater than the full Exercise Price for the Units with respect to which the Option is being exercised and by paying any remaining amount of the Exercise Price (and any required withholding taxes) as provided in (1) above; or - (3) with the consent of the Committee and compliance with such instructions as the Committee may specify, by delivering to Company and to a broker a properly executed exercise notice and irrevocable instructions to such broker to deliver to Company cash or a check payable and acceptable to Company to pay the Exercise Price and any applicable withholding taxes.

 Upon receipt of the cash or check from the broker, Company will deliver to the broker the Units for which the Option is exercised.
-In the event that the person elects to make payment as allowed under clause (ii) of the second preceding sentence, the Committee may, upon confirming that Optionee owns the number of additional Units being tendered, authorize the issuance of a new certificate for the number of Units being acquired pursuant to the exercise of the Option less that number of Units being tendered upon the exercise and return to the person (or not require surrender of) the certificate for the Units being tendered upon the exercise.
-The date of sale of the Units by the broker pursuant to a cashless exercise under clause (iii) of the third preceding sentence shall be the date of exercise of the Option.
+In the event that the person elects to make payment as allowed under clause (2) of the second preceding sentence, the Committee may, upon confirming that Optionee owns the number of additional Units being tendered, authorize the issuance of a new certificate for the number of Units being acquired pursuant to the exercise of the Option less that number of Units being tendered upon the exercise and return to the person (or not require surrender of) the certificate for the Units being tendered upon the exercise.
+The date of sale of the Units by the broker pursuant to a cashless exercise under clause (3) of the third preceding sentence shall be the date of exercise of the Option.
 If the Committee so requires, such person or persons shall also deliver a written representation that all Units being purchased are being acquired for investment and not with a view to, or for resale in connection with, any distribution of such Units.

-7. Termination of Employment.
-If Optionee's employment or other service with Company and its Affiliates is terminated for any reason, any nonvested portion of the Option outstanding at the time of such termination and all rights thereunder shall wholly and completely terminate and no further vesting shall occur; provided, however, that the Option shall become immediately vested and fully exercisable upon (i) termination, removal or resignation of Optionee for any reason within one (1) year from the effective date of a Change in Control, or (ii) death or disability of Optionee.
+7. Termination of Employment; Change in Control.
+If Optionee's employment or other service with Company and its Affiliates is terminated for any reason, any nonvested portion of the Option outstanding at the time of such termination and all rights thereunder shall wholly and completely terminate and no further vesting shall occur; provided, however, that the Option shall become immediately vested and fully exercisable upon the death or Disability of Optionee.

+In the event of a Change in Control, then any portion of the Option not then vested shall vest in the event of the termination, resignation or removal of Optionee from employment or other service with Company and its Affiliates for any reason within one (1) year from the effective date of such Change in Control.

 Optionee shall be entitled to exercise his or her rights with respect to the portion of the Option vested as of the date of termination, whether through acceleration, as provided above, or through the vesting schedule applicable to this grant, for a period that shall end on the earlier of (i) the expiration of the Option Period or (ii) the date that occurs six (6) months after such termination date.